Exporting guide to Nigeria

-Total exports from the UK to Nigeria amounted to £2.7 billion in the year to June 2019, up 15.9% on the previous year (ONS, 2019).
+Total exports from the UK to Nigeria amounted to £2.2bn in the 12 months ending September 2021, up 7.7% on the previous year (ONS, Q3 2021).
 Sectors offering particular opportunities to UK companies include energy, infrastructure and agri-technology.

 Diversification means opportunity

 UK expertise in engineering, science and technology means UK companies are well positioned to partner with Nigeria, as the government emphasises economic diversification to reduce the country’s dependence on oil.

 The government's Economic Growth and Recovery Plan has outlined 60 initiatives.
 These are centred on agriculture, industrialisation, energy and social investment, creating more opportunities within increased public-private partnerships.